Ed Sneed

+Biography

 Sneed was born in Roanoke, Virginia.
 He graduated from Ohio State University and was a member of the golf team.
 He turned pro in 1967.
 He worked briefly at Scioto Country Club in Columbus, Ohio, the same golf course where Jack Nicklaus learned to play golf.

 Sneed won four PGA Tour events during his career.
 His first professional win, however, was in Australia.
-On October 14, 1973 he won the Australian Tour's New South Wales Open by two strokes over Australian Bob Shearer.
+On October 14, 1973, he won the Australian Tour's New South Wales Open by two strokes over Australian Bob Shearer.
 One shot back of Shearer on the 17th, Sneed finished eagle-par to defeat Shearer by two shots.
 The very next week, on October 21, 1973, he won his first PGA Tour tournament at the Kaiser International Open Invitational.
 He defeated U.S. Open runner-up John Schlee in a playoff.
 A year later he was a wire-to-wire winner at the Greater Milwaukee Open.
 Sneed was a member of the Ryder Cup team in 1977.
 He had 46 top-10 finishes in his career on the PGA Tour.

 Sneed is best known for his performance at the 1979 Masters Tournament.
 He began Sunday's round with a 5-stroke lead.
 He had a 3-stroke lead with three holes to play but bogeyed them all.
 He went into a sudden-death playoff with Tom Watson and Fuzzy Zoeller, but lost to Zoeller on the second hole.
 This was the first time the Masters used a sudden-death format to decide the Championship.